amitashukla/You-Dont-Know-JS/scope & closures/ch1.md

 > ***Scope***: "Yep, sure have.
 Here ya go."

-<span style="color:#AF7AC5">**The simple rules for traversing nested *Scope*: *Engine* starts at the currently executing *Scope*, looks for the variable there, then if not found, keeps going up one level, and so on.
-If the outermost global scope is reached, the search stops, whether it finds the variable or not.**</span>
+**The simple rules for traversing nested *Scope*: *Engine* starts at the currently executing *Scope*, looks for the variable there, then if not found, keeps going up one level, and so on.
+If the outermost global scope is reached, the search stops, whether it finds the variable or not.**

 ### Building on Metaphors